-The Notes are convertible, at any time, at the election of the holder into shares of our Common Stock at the Conversion Price.
-The "Conversion Price" equals 110% of the quotient of (i) the sum of the volume-weighted average price of the Common Stock on each of the three (3) consecutive trading days ending and including the trading day ended immediately preceding the issuance date (June 13, 2016), divided by (ii) three (3), subject to adjustment as provided in the Notes.
-The initial Conversion Price is \$0.2743 and the Notes are initially convertible into an aggregate of 127,597,521 shares of Common Stock.
+At any time after issuance, the Notes will be convertible at the election of the holder into shares of our Common Stock at the Conversion Price.
+The "Conversion Price" equals 110% of the quotient of (i) the sum of the volume-weighted average price of the Common Stock on each of the three (3) consecutive trading days ending and including the trading day ended immediately preceding the issuance date, divided by (ii) three (3), subject to adjustment as provided in the Notes.
 Conversion of the note is subject to a blocker provision which prevents any holder from converting into shares of Common Stock if its beneficial ownership of the Common Stock would exceed 4.99% (subject to adjustment not to exceed 9.99%) of our issued and outstanding Common Stock.

-Further, prior to us receiving the necessary stockholder approval contemplated in this proxy statement, conversion of all Notes is limited to 19.99% of the Company's issued and outstanding Common Stock prior to the Note Financing (the "Exchange Cap"), while the Series C Warrants will not be exercisable at all until stockholder approval is obtained.
+Further, prior to us receiving the necessary stockholder approval contemplated in this proxy statement, conversion of all Notes is limited to 19.99% of the Company's issued and outstanding Common Stock prior to the Note Financing (the "Exchange Cap"), with the Series C Warrants will not be exercisable at all until stockholder approval is obtained.